 “It’s exhausting.
 Our minds are overwhelmed, our stress levels rise, and every day we get up and face the same flood of stimuli,” mental health specialist Dr. Tonmoy Sharma reminded.

 He noted too that stress is slow to manifest, such as the case of war veterans who came from the battleground convinced they were okay.
 But when the mind started settling in and the scarred memories played back the horrors of what transpired, problems arose, and many tied to cope with the situation by abusing drugs.

 Mental detoxification can be as simple as staying still for a while, withdraw into a meaningful meditation.
 This will allow the mind and soul to better process one’s concerns.
-For his part, Dr. Sharma said his regular me-moments afforded him clarity of thinking.
-At such state, he’s in a better position to deal with issues – to decide what matters and what doesn’t.
+For his part, mental health specialist Dr. Tonmoy Sharma said his regular me-moments afforded him clarity of thinking.
+At such a state, he’s in a better position to deal with issues – to decide what matters and what doesn’t.
 Most importantly, a detoxified mind allowed him to let go of the things that were bogging him down, Dr. Sharma shared.

 Rediscovering One’s True Self

 As part of his detoxification practice, Dr. Sharma said he took a month-long break and used the time to travel with like-minded friends.
 The vacation proved to be much needed.
 The Sovereign chief said he learned again to appreciate the small things in life – the beauty of nature and the times spent with important people in his life.